-CDR evolutionary conserved from bacteria to the human being
+CDR is evolutionarily conserved from bacteria to the human being

 The CDR of aerobic bacteria to combat oxidative stress is regulated by two players, a sensor for superoxide anion (SoxRS) and a sensor for hydrogen peroxide (OxyR) .
 The antioxidant systems comprising SoxRS and OxyR lead the CDR for bacteria.
 Oxidative stress caused by superoxide anion is tackled by SoxRS, whereas OxyR responds to the oxidative stress induced by hydrogen peroxide .

 One of the most significant causes of aging is excessive oxidative stress.
-The CDR may also play a significant role as well .
+The CDR may also play a significant role .
 The more an animal produces ROS, the earlier it ages and dies.
-Naked mole rats (NMR) make a similar amount of ROS as mice, but their average lifespan is ten times more than that of mice (mice's average lifespan is three years, and NMR is 30 years) .
+Naked mole rats (NMRs) make a similar amount of ROS as mice, but their average lifespan is ten times more than that of mice (a mouse's average lifespan is three years, while NMR is 30 years) .
 The key to NMRs being an outlier might be their efficient CDR, which mitigates and copes with oxidative stress .
 NMRs are not the only exceptions to overcome the oxidative stress aging theory; other animals include birds and bats [20,21].